For the Love of Frugal Hound, Manage Your Money Yourself! (by following The Simple Path to Wealth)

 In his book, Collins sets forth his straightforward financial guidance in a humorous, easy-to-understand, and delightful pattern.
 This is no dry economics text.
 This is no tortured fiscal advice column thinly disguised as a way to peddle unneeded financial products and services.
 Nay, my friends.
 This is some candid, honest, really good (and really well-written) financial truth-telling.

 If you’ve ever wanted to understand why nearly all of us early retirement/financial independence writers* adhere to what’s often termed the “Bogleheads” method of DIY long-term low-fee index fund investing—and if you’ve ever wanted to do it yourself—then Collins’ book is for you.
-I’m the first to admit that I’m not a financial expert, nor am I an economics whiz (laboriously eking out an A- in my grad school econ course remains my highest and most distinguished accomplishment).
+I’m the first to admit I’m not a financial expert, nor am I an economics whiz (laboriously eking out an A- in my grad school econ course remains my highest and most distinguished accomplishment).
 And yet, I enjoy personal finance.
 Collins’ book is the perfect illustration of why I feel this way.

 *Coincidence that those of us who retire early follow this investing methodology?
 Methinks not.